kirkpsmith/rfb-dev-kit/README.md

 --------------------------------------------------------------------------------
 ## About

-This kit is for testing flow battery components and electrolytes at small-scales (1-5 cm²) with an affordable, reproducible setup.
+This kit is for testing flow battery components and electrolytes at a benchtop scale (2 cm²) with an affordable, reproducible setup.

 Developed by the [Flow Battery Research Collective](https://fbrc.dev).